Undergraduate Research - Fall / Spring

 - Many of these courses have prerequisites.
 Please make sure you have met them before applying.

 IMPORTANT - APPLICATION DEADLINE

 - Undergraduate Research requires several levels of approval.
 Submit your application early in the registration process.

 - Applications that are received after the semester has started may not be approved in time.
 Do NOT wait until the semester has started to submit your request!

 Research Courses and Course Credit

 The following courses are available under this program.
-Note that all of these courses have prerequisites.
 Click on any of them to get additional detail.

 - Chemistry 2600: Introduction to Research I.

 - Chemistry 4000 Research Group Meeting.

 - Chemistry 4960R: Directed Reading and/or Projects.